ericmuckley/fluid_channel_modeling/README.md

 ## Reading saved model information

-The model information is written to file in binary format and can be read back into Python using for example
+The model information is written to file in binary format and can be read back into Python as a dictionary using:
 ```python
 import numpy as np
 model_filename = 'model_info.npy'